Keepnet – AI-powered human risk management platform logo

 Email Security Market and Trends in 2025

-In this blog, we’ll uncover insights from Gartner’s latest analysis, guiding you through the critical factors for selecting and implementing effective email security solutions.
+In this blog, we explore the key insights shaping the email security market in 2026, guiding you through the critical factors for selecting and implementing effective email security solutions that match today's threat reality.

 Definition and Core Functions of Email Security Platforms